yl2811-cmd/Showheel/wwwroot/story-engl.md

 Her biggest problem was not believing that others could do what she did.
 It wasn't arrogance—it was fear.
 The thought of letting go, of things not going well, of someone getting hurt—was more terrifying than any storm.
 So she carried everything herself.
 After the Lia incident when she was 13, she installed a built-in brake in herself: a "three-second pause."
 Whenever she felt an impulse pushing her forward, she would stop and ask herself: Is the hand pushing me the wind or myself?
 If it's the wind—go with it.
 If it's myself—wait.

 [The three-second pause penetrating the arc is shown in Layer A, P-03.
-Episode-by-episode deployment beats are shown on the episode card.]
+Episode-by-episode beat deployment is shown on the episode card.]
 [body-as-narrator coding rules: Anna's 3rd POV only reports hand actions and tactile input, without performing self-analysis.]
 Each physical detail must have a functional alibi.
 Surface = professional competence.
 Readers familiar with backstory will see another layer.
 See the writing discipline document for detailed vocabulary and examples.